Rocky Mountain spotted fever: Prognosis

-Rocky Mountain spotted fever can be a very severe illness and patients often require hospitalization.
+Rocky Mountain spotted fever can be a very severe illness, and patients often require hospitalization.
 Because R. rickettsii infects the cells lining blood vessels throughout the body, severe manifestations of this disease may involve the respiratory system, central nervous system, gastrointestinal system, or kidneys.
 Long-term health problems following acute Rocky Mountain spotted fever infection include partial paralysis of the lower extremities, gangrene requiring amputation of fingers, toes, or arms or legs, hearing loss, loss of bowel or bladder control, movement disorders, and language disorders.
 These complications are most frequent in persons recovering from severe, life-threatening disease, often following lengthy hospitalizations.

 Epidemiology

 There are between 500 and 2500 cases of Rocky Mountain spotted fever reported in the United States per year, and in only about 20% can the tick be found.

-Host factors associated with severe or fatal Rocky Mountain spotted fever include advanced age, male sex, African or Caribbean background, long-term excessive alcohol use and glucose-6-phosphate dehydrogenase (G6PD) deficiency.
-Deficiency of G6PD is a genetic condition affecting about 12 percent of the Afro-American male population.
+Host factors associated with severe or fatal Rocky Mountain spotted fever include advanced age, male sex, African or Caribbean background, long-term excessive alcohol use, and glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+Deficiency of G6PD is a genetic condition affecting about 12 percent of the African-American male population.
 Deficiency in this enzyme is associated with a high proportion of severe cases of Rocky Mountain spotted fever.
 This is a rare clinical complication that is often fatal within five days of the onset of the disease.

 In the early 1940s, outbreaks were described in the Mexican states of Sinaloa, Sonora, Durango, and Coahuila driven by dogs and Rhipicephalus sanguineus sensu lato, the brown dog tick.
-Over the ensuing 100 years case fatality rates were 30%–80%.
-In 2015, there was an abrupt rise in Sonora cases with 80 fatal cases.
+Over the ensuing 100 years, case fatality rates were 30%–80%.
+In 2015, there was an abrupt rise in Sonora cases, with 80 fatal cases.
 From 2003 to 2016, cases increased to 1394 with 247 deaths.